Possible Sell-Off in Commodities and Equities Coming?

-Abundant moisture over the Plains, Russia selling old crop wheat supplies into the world market, a record large Brazil crop and CoronaVirus have all offset any potential increase in China grain imports.
+Abundant moisture over the Plains/Midwest, Russia selling old crop wheat supplies into the world market, a record large Brazil crop and CoronaVirus have all offset any potential increase in China grain imports.

-We have been in the camp since December, that drought easing rains in northern Brazil and a potential huge amount of exportable soybeans out of South American, could likely put the breaks on any sustainable rally in soybeans.
+I have been in the camp since December, that drought easing rains in northern Brazil and a potential huge amount of exportable soybeans out of South American, could likely put the breaks on any sustainable rally in soybeans.
 In addition, excellent moisture across most of the Plains wheat areas (see below) this winter and the Midwest grain belt means that any preliminary spring US drought fears are highly unlikely.

 How did we forecast improved weather for South American soybeans and coffee close to two months ago?
 The great rainfall was one reason that coffee futures also fell some 40% from the November highs?
 It has to due to the previous positive Indian Dipole, and what we feel is still a weak El Nino signal.

 Our CLIMATE PREDICT long-range weather forecast program (above) shows the forecast for December-February for a wet Midwest, dry west African cocoa and wet Brazil.
 This forecast has indeed come to fruition.